Candidimus/candidimus.github.io/docs/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Candidimus/candidimus.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Your Pages site will use the layout and styles from the Jekyll theme you have selected which I guess aren't too bad I suppose.

 ### Support or Contact